g00glen00b/dimitri.codes/src/posts/2019-11-12-reading-time-with-gatsby/index.md

 ---
 title: "Adding reading time with Gatsby"
 date: "2019-11-12"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Gatsby", "GraphQL", "React]
 ---

-In [my latest tutorials](https://wordpress.g00glen00b.be/tag/gatsby), I've explored how to create a blog with Gatsby using WordPress as a headless CMS.
+In [my latest tutorials](/tag/gatsby), I've explored how to create a blog with Gatsby using WordPress as a headless CMS.
 In this tutorial, I'll explain how you can implement a "reading time" feature with Gatsby.

 ![Gatsby + WordPress](images/gatsby-wordpress.png)